 RELAYING (FORWARDING) OF THIRD PARTY REQUESTS:

-Regarding Relaying (Forwarding) of Electronic Communications:
+Regarding Relaying of Electronic Communications:

-All communications required by the RAA and ICANN Consensus Policies must be forwarded
+All communications required by the RAA and ICANN Consensus Policies must be Relayed.

 For all other electronic communications, P/P service providers may elect one of the following two options:

-Option #1: Forward all electronic requests received (including those received via emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or
+Option #1: Relay all electronic requests received (including those received via emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or

-Option #2: Forward all electronic requests received (including those received via emails and web forms) from law enforcement authorities and third parties containing allegations of domain name abuse (i.e. illegal activity)
+Option #2: Relay all electronic requests received (including those received via emails and web forms) from law enforcement authorities and third parties containing allegations of domain name abuse (i.e. illegal activity)

 In all cases, P/P service providers must publish and maintain a mechanism (e.g. designated email point of contact) for Requesters to contact to follow up on or escalate their original requests.